serghiou/best-of-data-science/best-of-r.md

 * **Many packages for tabulating.** A few packages reported by `gt` on great packages to easily create good-looking tables: knitr (GITHUB, WEBSITE) — kableExtra (GITHUB, WEBSITE) — formattable (GITHUB, WEBSITE) — DT (GITHUB, WEBSITE) — pander (GITHUB, WEBSITE) — huxtable (GITHUB, WEBSITE) — reactable (GITHUB, WEBSITE) — flextable (GITHUB, WEBSITE) — pixiedust (GITHUB) — tangram (GITHUB) — ztable (GITHUB) — condformat (GITHUB) — stargazer (CRAN) — xtable (CRAN

+* **[DT](https://rstudio.github.io/DT/)** Package.
+Vignette.
+An R interface for the powerful JavaScript library DataTables.
+Looks like a powerful alternative to kableExtra, but the latter is still my go to as of the time of writing.

 ***